 This Information Sheet tells you about the research project.
 It explains the tests and research involved.
 Knowing what is involved will help you decide if you want to take part in the research.
 If you return a completed questionnaire and consent form to us, it will be assumed that you have provided us with permission to use the information you provide in the manner described below.

 Participation in this research is voluntary.
 If you don’t wish to take part, you don’t have to.
-You will receive the best possible care at Flinders Medical Centre and Repatriation General Hospital whether or not you take part.
+You will receive the best possible care at Flinders Medical Centre, Repatriation General Hospital and Noarlunga Health Services, whether or not you take part.

 2 What is the purpose of this research?